 Some time it is very important for a candidate to clear about English.
 All interested candidates are not from English medium background, some are from their Local State Board, so it is very difficult for a student to understand the question because questions are in English format.
 Topics asked in the exam includes Spotting Error, Sentence arrangement, Fillers, Synonyms & Antonym, selecting Words or Phrases, Ordering of Sentence, Comprehension, etc. For better English, students have to follow certain things:

-- The habit of reading News paper, Books, Magazine, etc.
+1. The habit of reading newspapers, books, magazines, etc.

-- Enhance the writing skills, Speaking Skills, Listening habit, etc.
+2. Enhance writing skills, Speaking Skills, Listening habits, etc.

-8. Strengthen the GK: Either this is the hardest or easiest topic among 3.
+Either this is the hardest or easiest topic among 3.
 This section is totally based on facts.
-Those candidates are regularly touched with a newspaper they must take good attempt in GK section.
+Those candidates are regularly touched with a newspaper they must take good attempts in the GK section.
 Some smart ways of preparation for GK are as follows: